samliu/fishing/freshwater_bait.md

 interest in our worms!
 But most of them made away with the bait to date; I still have to get better at hooking them.

+A worm that is hooked is called an _angleworm_.

 #### How to correctly hook nightcrawlers

 So the advice I heard from a friendly man at the reservoir was that you want to